-International dual PhD program
+International dual PhD programme

 What is an international dual PhD degree ?